pic

 Reductions

 Polyester also supports reduction operations.
-These can be implemented by prepending the for-loop with the expression @batch reduce=(<tuple with operation and variable reduced>).
-Notably, Polyester's implementation has been designed to avoid common pitfalls of reductions, such as data races and false sharing, ensuring both correctness and performance.
-The following example illustrates its application.
+These can be implemented by prepending the for-loop with the expression @batch reduce=(<tuple containing operation and variable reduced>).
+The implementation has been designed to avoid common pitfalls of reductions, such as data races and false sharing.
+This ensures both correctness and performance.

 x = rand(250)